MintyDoggo/CSU-Senior-Project/docs/Senior_Project_Requirements.md

 ## Requirement #02
 **Type:** Functional

-**Description:** The game should allow a fixed camera stage where the user can walk around a rectangal properly
+**Description:** The game should allow a fixed camera stage where the user can walk around a rectangle properly

 **Rationale:** This is fundamental to the base game